Ed Koterba: Life and career

-Koterba was born and raised in Omaha, Nebraska the son of Czech immigrants.
-His first newspaper job after graduating from Omaha South High School in 1935 was as a copy boy for the Omaha World-Herald.
-He briefly attended the University of Omaha in 1939, studying journalism and music and also working part-time for the Omaha World-Herald as a junior reporter and photographer.
-In 1940 he began working in Washington D.C. as a secretary in the War Department and then as a secretary for Union Pacific Railroad.
-He was drafted into the army in 1942 and primarily worked in military intelligence posts serving as a Russian and Czech interpreter.
-His language abilities were key in his placement at Camp Ritchie, Maryland where he became one of the Ritchie Boys.
-After the war he settled in Waynesboro, Pennsylvania where he had married Dorothy Chafont in September 1945.
-He was discharged from active duty in 1946 and began working for The Record Herald in Waynesboro which at the time was run by his father-in-law, Floyd Chalfont.
-During his time at The Record Herald, he served as a reporter and editor and wrote a popular daily column, "In Our County", under the pseudonym "Hank Hayseed".
+Koterba, the son of Czech immigrants, was born and raised in Omaha, Nebraska.
+After graduating from Omaha South High School in 1935, his first newspaper job was as a copy boy for the Omaha World-Herald.
+He briefly attended the University of Omaha in 1939, studying journalism and music while still working part-time for the Omaha World-Herald as a junior reporter and photographer.
+In 1940, he began working in Washington D.C. as a secretary in the War Department, and then as a secretary for Union Pacific Railroad.

+He was drafted into the army in 1942, and primarily worked in military intelligence posts serving as a Russian and Czech interpreter.
+His language abilities were key in his placement at Camp Ritchie, Maryland, where he became one of the Ritchie Boys.
+After the war, he settled in Waynesboro, Pennsylvania, where he married Dorothy Chafont in September 1945.
+He was discharged from active duty in 1946, and began working for The Record Herald in Waynesboro (which at that time was run by his father-in-law, Floyd Chalfont).
+During his time at The Record Herald, he served as a reporter and editor, writing a popular daily column called "In Our County" under the pseudonym "Hank Hayseed".

 When he was hired as a reporter and feature writer for the Washington Times-Herald in 1952, Koterba and his wife moved to Bethesda, Maryland with their young son.
-In his own time Koterba also began writing a daily column on the lighter side of Washington, D.C political life.
+In his downtime, Koterba also began to write a daily column about the lighter side of political life in Washington, D.C.
 First called "Jottings from Washington" and later "A Bit of Washington", it was initially syndicated to The Record Herald, but was eventually syndicated nationally.
 When The Washington Post bought the Washington Times-Herald in 1954, they kept Koterba on as reporter and feature writer.
-His first big feature for the Post was a six-part exposé on gambling and election irregularities in Southern Maryland which ran on the paper's front page and eventually led to two grand jury investigations.
+His first big feature for the Post was a six-part exposé on gambling and election irregularities in Southern Maryland, which ran on the paper's front page and eventually led to two grand jury investigations.